How Do I Apply to the DrPH Program?

 - Copies of transcripts from all colleges and universities attended - See SOPHAS transcript details here; if offered admission, official transcripts will also be requested by The Graduate School at Penn State

 - Three letters of recommendation - One letter must be from academic advisor or instructor; letters from family members or friends will not be accepted

 - GRE scores - GRE must have been taken within past five years; select institution code 7516, for “Pennsylvania State U Public Health Program SOPHAS”; recommended minimum GRE score is 300 combined (quantitative + verbal)

-- Official TOEFL or IELTS scores - International applicants only
+- Official TOEFL or IELTS scores - International applicants only (see below for details).

 - Applications in SOPHAS open in mid- to late August for the following fall semester.